subshell/helm-charts/charts/sophora-server/README.md

 ## Postgres connection

 Starting with Sophora 5 the installation requires postgres.
-You can provide the credentials via a secret: `sophora.server.persistence.postgres.secret`.
+You can provide credentials via a secret: `sophora.server.persistence.postgres.secret`.
+To enable the postgres version store set `sophora.server.persistence.postgres.versionStoreEnabled` to `true`.
 For all other configuration options use `sophora.server.properties`.

+It's also possible to use postgres as your jcr repository.
+To use postgres with jcr set `sophora.server.persistence.repositoryType` to `postgres`.

 ## Tips for productive installations